jazzyfresh/koan-lang/README.md

 ### SYNTAX  STILL IN PROGRESS

 Here is a brief EBNF for the macrosyntax.
-Here syntax categories and compound tokens are shown in all caps, and reserved word tokens are shown in lowercase.
-Symbols are always quoted.
-The meta symbols are the usual ones: `|` for alternatives, `*` for zero or more, `+` for one or more, `?` for zero or one, and parentheses for grouping.
+Here syntax categories and compound tokens are shown in all caps (NB: boolean tokens `T` and `F` are exceptions).
+Reserved tokens and symbols are always quoted, since our reserved tokens are symbols.
+The meta symbols are the usual ones: `|` for alternatives, `*` for zero or more, `+` for one or more, `?` for zero or one, `'[a-z]` for one letter from the range of lowercase letters, and parentheses for grouping.

 The tokens `NUMLIT`, `STRLIT`, `ID`, and `BR` are defined in the microsyntax below the EBNF.